online-judge-tools/oj/readme.md

 ## FAQ

 -   I cannot install this tool.
-How should I do?
+How should I do it?
     -   Check versions of your Python.
-Also consider the use of Windows Subsystem for Linux (WSL) if you use Windows environment.
+Also, consider the use of Windows Subsystem for Linux (WSL) if you use the Windows environment.
 -   Are there features to manage templates or snippets?
     -   No. They are not the responsibility of this tool.
 You should use plugins of your editor, like [thinca/vim-template](https://github.com/thinca/vim-template) or [Shougo/deoplete.nvim](https://github.com/Shougo/deoplete.nvim).
 -   I usually make one directory per one contest (or, site).
-Is there a support for this style?
+Is there support for this style?
     -   Yes.
-You can use `--directory` (`-d`) option.
-However, I recommend to make one directory per one problem.
+You can use the `--directory` (`-d`) option.
+However, I recommend making one directory per problem.
 -   Can I specify problems by their IDs or names, instead of URLs?
     -   No. I have tried it once, but it is actually not so convenient and only increases the maintenance cost.
 -   I don't want to give my password to this program.